LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/exercises.rst

       ['orange', 123, 'world', 'hello']

-What if we wanted the array to be ['egnaro', 321, 'dlrow', 'olleh']?
+What if we wanted the reversed array to be ['egnaro', 321, 'dlrow', 'olleh']?

 Let's have some fun by creating a process that reverses BOTH the order of the entries in an array AND the order of characters within the individual elements.